 Cat urine has a pungent odour, particularly if it hasn’t been cleaned immediately.
 Adult cat urine contains felinine, a sulphur-containing amino acid.
 Felinine is odourless until bacteria begins to break it down.

-There are a number of commercial products to remove cat urine which use enzymes to break it down.
+There are several commercial products to remove cat urine that use enzymes to break it down.
 White vinegar and bicarbonate of soda are cheap and effective alternatives.

 Do not use ammonia or ammonia-based products, as cat urine contains ammonia the use of ammonia to clean cat urine will attract the cat back to the spot.

 Always wear washing up gloves when cleaning cat urine or feces.

 - If the urine is fresh, blot as much as you can with a paper towel.